Thiago Alcântara: Barcelona

-2009–10
+2009–11

-On 17 May 2009, aged 18, Thiago made his debut for the first team when he came on as a substitute for Eiður Guðjohnsen in the 74th minute at RCD Mallorca for his only appearance of the season.
+On 17 May 2009, aged 18, Thiago made his debut for the first team when he came on as a substitute for Eiður Guðjohnsen in the 74th minute against Mallorca for his only appearance of the season.
 Barcelona, having already been declared champions of La Liga for the season, lost 1–2.

-On 20 February 2010, after coming on as a substitute for Yaya Touré in the 76th minute, Thiago scored his first goal for Barcelona in a 4–0 home win against Racing de Santander.
+On 20 February 2010, after coming on as a substitute for Yaya Touré in the 76th minute, Thiago scored his first goal for Barcelona in a 4–0 home win against Racing Santander.
 He scored his third goal against Real Sociedad in a start on 29 April, although Barcelona lost 2–1.
 He ended the 2010–11 season with 17 games, three goals, and three assists, and was an unused substitute as Barcelona won the 2011 UEFA Champions League final against Manchester United at Wembley Stadium.

-2011–12
+2011–13

-Thiago started the 2011–12 season with the first leg of the Spanish Supercopa match against rivals Real Madrid, being substituted for Xavi after 58 minutes, and was an unused substitute as they defeated FC Porto for the 2011 UEFA Super Cup.
-He then scored in Barcelona's first La Liga match of the season in a 5–0 home win against Villarreal CF. On 18 December, he started as Barcelona won 4–0 in the Club World Cup final at International Stadium Yokohama.
+Thiago started the 2011–12 season with the first leg of the Spanish Supercopa match against rivals Real Madrid, being substituted for Xavi after 58 minutes, and was an unused substitute as they defeated Porto for the 2011 UEFA Super Cup.
+He then scored in Barcelona's first La Liga match of the season in a 5–0 home win against Villarreal.
+On 18 December, he started as Barcelona won 4–0 in the Club World Cup final at International Stadium Yokohama.
 Thiago also netted Barcelona's fifth in a 7–0 win against Rayo Vallecano on 29 April from a close-range header.
 He followed this with a dance with Dani Alves then stopped by Carles Puyol.